No products in the basket.

 Your holiday starts as soon as you cross the threshold of this fun-filled hotel.
-Located in the heart of the Cathedral Quarter, it is a popular destination with those looking wanting to be in the centre of it all.
+Located in the heart of the Cathedral Quarter, it is a popular destination with those looking to be in the centre of it all.
 From the hotel lobby bar, complete with its decks, to its delicious restaurant, Taylor and Clay, to the Babel rooftop bar, you can have a pretty awesome evening without even leaving the hotel.

 The rooms are comfy, understated and there certainly seems to be an emphasis on function in this place.
 Breakfast comes in a grab bag on the handle of your door – the perfect option for those wanting to make an early getaway the next morning.

 The location also can’t get much better.
-Bullitt is located just a three-minute walk from the Commerical Court near lots of great restaurants and shops.
+Bullitt is located just a two-minute walk from lots of great restaurants and shops.
 Rooms start at £95 per night for two people sharing.

 More info: Bullitt Hotel

 Occupying a mid-19th-century former linen mill behind City Hall, it’s hard to beat Ten Square’s location.
 Stepping in off the street, you are welcomed into a sanctuary of comfy dark red leather sofas, a fire and candles.
 It’s warm and inviting and you’ll never want to leave.
 And there is no reason to leave if you don’t want to.
 The on-site restaurant, Josper’s Grill, is so good it draws crowds from near and far.
 And the rooftop Loft Bar, with its extensive cocktail menu, is the perfect place for pre- or post-dinner drinks.
 The rooms in this boutique hotel are chic yet comfortable with some offering stunning views right out across City Hall.

 More info: Ten Square Hotel